sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 to access _actual_ memory locations through a translation layer.
-Only highly privileged software, such as the operating system (OS), has access to physical memory addresses while all other processes can only refer to memory via these virtual addresses.
+Only highly privileged software, such as the operating system (OS), has access to physical memory addresses while all other processes can only refer to memory via these virtual ones.
 When a process requests memory (e.g., via `malloc`), the OS will allocate physical memory in fixed size chunks, called pages, and then map them into the process' virtual address space.